ESMValGroup/ClimaNet/docs/examples.md

   may also lead to a loss of broader context.

-- dataset_patch_size: this is used in `STDataset` where the input data is split into (overlapping) spatial patches to manage memory in training and inference.
+- dataset_patch_size: this is used in `STDataset` where the input data is split into (non-overlapping) spatial patches to manage memory in training and inference.
+The overlapping patches is disable because the loss function is computed on each patch icluding gaps.
+Otherwise, some pixels will be included in loss computation multiple times.
 The patch size should be set based on the available computational resources and spatial variability of the input data.
+  The `dataset_patch_size` should be divisible by `model_patch_size`.
 We have to make sure that data is represntive enough for training purposes.
-Small `dataset_patch_size` might lead the model to learn from a very limited spatial context, leading to artifacts in the predictions.
-On the other hand, a large `dataset_patch_size` might lead to memory issues during training and inference.
-The `dataset_patch_size` should be divisible by `model_patch_size`.
-If you use overlapping patches, during inference, you'll need to handle this overlap (e.g., averaging predictions in overlapping regions).
+Note that large `dataset_patch_size` might lead to memory issues during training and inference.
+During inference on a larger spatial extent, you'll need to handle stitching the patches.

 - spatial extent of input data: the input data might be used for train_test split or for inference.
 If a model is trained on a specific